 3. Fiskars Orange

-Fiskars scissors are know for being among the sharpest, strongest and most dependable scissors around, and they have cemented their place in most individuals’ minds with their insistence on using a pumpkin-like shade of orange for their handles, which they have used since 1967.
-The color has been trademarked in Finland where Fiskars got its start since 2003 as well as in the United States since 2007.
+Fiskars scissors are known for being among the sharpest, strongest, and most dependable scissors around, and they have cemented their place in most individuals’ minds with their insistence on using a pumpkin-like shade of orange for their handles, which they have used since 1967.
+Fiskars has turned this orange into its own branding tool, a clear example of how distinctiveness can protect a brand.
+The color has been trademarked in Finland where Fiskars got its start since 2003, as well as in the United States since 2007.

 4. Tiffany Blue